fenjaWagner/Anwendungspraktikum-SS24/README.md

 "mice" : ["pieps", "jerry", "scabbers"]
 ```

-* **Identity management:** Each person that appears in the pictures has to have its own identity code.
+* **Identity management:** Each person that appears in the pictures has to have its own identity identifier.
 At the moment, numbers between 1 and 2240 are used.
 The dictionary in the [image item file](src/image_item.txt) contains a subdictionary called *"identity_pic"*.
-In here, the names of the images of the person with identity code x are stored in a list.
+In here, the names of the images of the person with identity identifier x are stored in a list.
 At the moment the programm only uses the first two images in this list (that is two pictures per identity).
-The [Image Loader](src/Image_Management/image_logic.py) uses this dict to find the right images for the current game mode by using the names in the lists.
+The [Image Loader](src/Image_Management/image_logic.py) uses this dict to find the right images for the current game mode by using the image names in the lists.
 ```
 "cats" : ["mimi", "tom", "crookshanks"]
 "mice" : ["pieps", "jerry", "scabbers"]